flschr/Recycled-Words/README.md

 - Resize all selected photos to ```1280px*auto-height```.
 - Save all photos to a local iOS photo album named ```Blog```.
 - Choose one of the following options to continue:
-  - Create blog article: To continue blogging on the smartphone
+  - Create blog article: To continue blogging on the smartphone.
   - Photo sync only: Photos just get synced to the remote repository, to finish blogging on the desktop.

 When I choose to sync the photos to the remote repository only, [this Siri shortcut](https://www.icloud.com/shortcuts/65279c78a73048bfb6dd485b597afbf0) is executed, which simply writes every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg``` and syncs all changes to the remote repository.
 After that, the content of the local photo album ```Blog``` is deleted.